pachyderm/pachyderm/doc/docs/2.1.x/deploy-manage/manage/backup_restore.md

 ### Backup A Standalone Enterprise Server

-- Check your [Enterprise Server](../../../enterprise/auth/enterprise-server/setup/){target=_blank} context: `pachctl config get active-enterprise-context`, or `pachctl config set active-enterprise-context <my-enterprise-context-name> --overwrite` to set it.
+- Make sure that `pachctl/kubectl` are pointing to the right cluster.
+Check your [Enterprise Server](../../../enterprise/auth/enterprise-server/setup/){target=_blank} context: `pachctl config get active-enterprise-context`, or `pachctl config set active-enterprise-context <my-enterprise-context-name> --overwrite` to set it.

 - [Pause the Enterprise Server](#suspend-operations) like you would pause a regular cluster.
 Note that there is a slight difference.
-As the deployment of the enterprise server is named `pach-enterprise`, the first command should be:
+The deployment of the enterprise server is named `pach-enterprise`; therefore, the first command should be:

     ```shell
     kubectl scale deployment pach-enterprise --replicas 0